Santino Marella

-Anthony Carelli (born March 14, 1974) is a Canadian retired professional wrestler and judoka signed to Impact Wrestling.
-He is known for his 11-year tenure with WWE where he wrestled under the ring name Santino Marella.
+Anthony Carelli (born March 14, 1974) is a Canadian professional wrestler, better known by the ring name Santino Marella.
+He is signed to Total Nonstop Action Wrestling (TNA), where he works as the on-screen director of authority.
+He also appears in partner promotion WWE, on its NXT brand.
 He is the founder of and instructor at Battle Arts Academy, a martial arts and professional wrestling training facility in Mississauga, Ontario, and the official ambassador of Judo Canada.